 Yes, if you are required to report foreign financial assets.
 It is not optional.
-For example, unmarried individuals residing in the United States are required to file Form 8938 if the market value of their foreign financial assets is greater than $50,000 on last day of the year or greater than $75,000 at any time during the year (filing jointly the limit is $100,000).
+For example, unmarried individuals residing in the United States are required to file Form 8938 if the market value of their foreign financial assets is greater than $50,000 on the last day of the year or greater than $75,000 at any time during the year (filing jointly the limit is $100,000).

 Yes, the IRS can check foreign bank accounts via FATCA reporting by foreign banks.